hteumeuleu/caniemail/_features/css-comments.md

 notes_by_num: {
   "1": "Buggy.
 The first <head> in the HTML is removed, so comment needs to be in the `<style>` tag of a second `<head>` element.", "2": "Partial. `<style>` tag not supported with non-google account.
 Comment inside `style:` attribute works.", "3": "Partial.
 Comment inside `<style>` tag works.
-Comment inside `style:` attribute strips the whole attribute.", "4": "Partial. `<style>` tag not supported.
-Comment inside `style:` attribute works.", }
+Comment inside `style` attribute strips the whole attribute.", "4": "Partial. `<style>` tag not supported.
+Comment inside `style:` attribute works.", "5": "Partial.
+Comment inside `style` attribute works.", "6": "Not supported.
+The entire rule is removed within a `<style> element.
+The entire inline `style` attribute is removed.", }
 links: {
   "MDN: comments":"https://developer.mozilla.org/en-US/docs/Web/CSS/Comments"